cy-moi/papercraft/README.md

 ## UI Events

 The outside UI layers (React) communicates with the renderer(PIXI) through DOM events, so that they can both provide interactive functionalities and share informations.

+# Future Improvement

+## Gameplay

+- [ ] More enchanting textures/themes/arts.
+- [ ] Animations of winning/losing/hitting.
+- [ ] Level up.
+Current level-up mechanism is shallow.
+We would like to add more mechanism to it, such as having more choices of weapons/core player bodies according to different levels.

+## Interaction

+- [ ] Customization process.
+We made a really powerful api which supports randmization and customization.
+If we had more time, we could reflect this by polishing more on the UI side.
+- [ ] Support touch/gesture interactions.
+We had a feature for users to sketch their own textures at `unstable-demo` branch.
+But it was removed because we wanted to focus more on gameplay, and the interaction of the sketch was not easy to fit in the whole gaming experiences.
+But we would like to keep it as a fun feature and it goes with our main purpose of Papercraft.
+- [ ] Create joints/composites.
+This is supported by the physics engines, but not our current controllers.
+To align the graphics rendering with such complex compositions took time.
+We have tried to add it at the branch `master-weird` (there were some weird behaviors due to graphics alignment issues).
+- [ ] Drag and drop from the selector.
+We currently have the weapon selection ui which put a weapon on a default slot which user can change later by drag and drop to another.
+But if we can make it generated at users cursor from the start, the interaction would be more intuitive.

+## Structure

+- [ ] The structure of battle init/exit needs to be more clear.
+We are now only using init() and exit() which could not support complex interaction requirements.
+Thanks to our crafting apis, we made the battle field in a short time.
+Such fact proves the importance of having a neat structure.
+- [ ] Make two separate scenes for crafting and battling.

 # How to run